NVIDIA/NeMo-Skills/docs/pipelines/generation.md

     Before running the generation we always print the first prompt that we are about to send to an LLM.
     It's a good idea to inspect that and make sure it's formatted properly.

+!!! tip "Passing Main Arguments with Config Files"

+    For parameters that are difficult to escape on the command line (like `end_reasoning_string='</think>'`), you can use YAML config files instead.
+See [Passing Main Arguments with Config Files](index.md###passing-main-arguments-with-config-files) for details.

 ## Sampling multiple generations